riordan/me/README.md

   - My custom `.zsh-theme` is installed (see [files/abelsonlve.zsh-theme](files/abelsonlve.zsh-theme)])

+* Git
+  - global username and email are set.

 * Sublime Text

-  - [Michael Keller's](http://twitter.com/mhkeller)] custom `sublime-text` theme is installed (though you'll have to activate it manually in the app.
+  - [Michael Keller's](http://twitter.com/mhkeller) custom [sublime-text theme](git://github.com/mhkeller/spacegray.git) is installed (though you'll have to activate it manually in the app.

 * iTerm2

-  - [Michael Keller's](http://twitter.com/mhkeller)] custom [sublime-text theme](git://github.com/mhkeller/spacegray.git) is installed (though you'll have to activate it manually in the app
+  - [Michael Keller's](http://twitter.com/mhkeller) custom [iterm color set](files/SpaceGrayEighties.itermcolors) is included (though you'll have to activate import it manually into the App).

 ## Manual Steps